typeorm/typeorm/docs/validation.md

 let post = new Post();
 post.title = "Hello"; // should not pass
-post.text = "this is a great post about hell world"; // should not pass post.rating = 11; // should not pass
+post.text = "this is a great post about hello world"; // should not pass post.rating = 11; // should not pass
 post.email = "google.com"; // should not pass
 post.site = "googlecom"; // should not pass